Half-diminished seventh chord

 It can be represented by the integer notation {0, 3, 6, 10}.

 The half-diminished seventh chord exists in root position and in three inversions.
-The first inversion shares identity with a chord on the minor sixth:
+The first inversion is enharmonic to a minor sixth chord:

 In diatonic harmony, the half-diminished seventh chord occurs naturally on the seventh scale degree of any major scale (for example, Bhalfdim7 in C major) and is thus a leading-tone seventh chord in the major mode.
 Similarly, the chord also occurs on the second degree of any natural minor scale (e.g., Dhalfdim7 in C minor).
 It has been described as a "considerable instability".

 Expressive potential

 The half-diminished seventh chord is frequently used in passages that convey heightened emotion.
-For example, the "mournful affect" of the sombre opening Chorus of J. S. Bach's St Matthew Passion features the chord on the seventh beat of its first measure:
+For example, the "mournful affect" of the sombre opening Chorus of J. S. Bach's St Matthew Passion (1727) features the chord on the seventh beat of its first bar and on the first beat of its third bar:

+Similarly in the Et incarnatus est section from Michael Haydn's Missa Sancti Nicolai Tolentini (1768):

-In contrast, however, one of the most striking and best known examples of a half diminished seventh can be found in a piece that expresses joyful celebration, namely the chord that follows the fanfare at the start of the Wedding March from Mendelssohn's incidental music to A Midsummer Night's Dream.
+In contrast, however, one of the most striking and best known examples of a half diminished seventh can be found in a piece that expresses joyful celebration, namely the chord that follows the fanfare at the start of the Wedding March from Mendelssohn's incidental music to A Midsummer Night's Dream (1842).

-An instance of the power latent in this "quintessentially dramatic chord" can be found in the "shriek of despair" that launches the "torrent of fury" that is Chopin's Scherzo No. 1:
+An instance of the power latent in this "quintessentially dramatic chord" can be found in the "shriek of despair" that launches the "torrent of fury" that is Chopin's Scherzo No. 1 (1835):

 Wagner frequently used the chord for dramatic and expressive effect.
-(The chord that opens Tristan und Isolde is the best known and most-discussed example.)
-However, in his final opera Parsifal, the composer used the half-diminished seventh to colour a leitmotif that conveys how its hero develops as the story progresses.
+(The chord that opens Tristan und Isolde (1859) is the best known and most-discussed example.)
+However, in his final opera Parsifal (1882), the composer used the half-diminished seventh to colour a leitmotif that conveys how its hero develops as the story progresses.
 In the first Act, the music portrays Parsifal as vigorous, youthful and naïve.
 His leitmotif consists almost entirely of diatonic chords: